Sharing Triumphs Of Resilient Youth

 Some ideas don’t just inspire, they carry the power to change lives.
 My STORY My Song is one of those ideas.
 This idea is still in it's infancy, but the power and potential are enough that I need to write down how it has begun.

 Back in August, I was on a flight from Nashville to Las Vegas.
 By chance, I ended up talking to Ronnie Bowman and his wife, Garnett.
 Ronnie is a Nashville-based songwriter and had just won a Grammy for Song of the Year with Chris Stapleton.
-An impressive accomplishment, but this meeting was much more than chance.
+I may have been a little star-struck, but this meeting was much more than chance.

 During the flight we talked about life, music, and where stories come from.
 When Garnett learned I was heading to the Songwriter Showcase at Mandalay Bay, she insisted I come see Ronnie perform.
 I wasn't going to miss it.

-Halfway through Ronnie's set with two other songwriters, Garnett introduced me to Aaron Benward, the organizer of the Songwriter's Showcase and whose vision turned into a collection of talent like no other.
+Halfway through Ronnie's set with two other songwriters, Garnett introduced me to Aaron Benward, the organizer of the Songwriter's Showcase and whose vision made the entire event possible.
 When she told him I ran a nonprofit that serves foster youth, Aaron shared the story of the Orphan Train of the 1800s, a chapter of American history that helped shape today’s foster care system and how it inspired him to write a script for a movie to tell some of the stories born from it.
 As the next song began he walked away and I was left thinking about what those stories might sound like.
-Some good I'm sure, but some worse than I'd want to imagine.

 As I listened to the next songwriter on stage tell the story behind one of his songs and how writing it had helped him through one of the darkest times in his life, everything came together in my mind.